AHIMA Convention 2017 recap: patient matching remains a hot topic

 The first, “Winning the Match Game: Strategies for Patient Identity Matching” illuminated how people both in the US and abroad struggle managing this issue – often throwing more people at the problem, or attempting to rule data through governance measures.
 The second, “Innovation is Being Applied to the Patient Identification Challenge”, included our customer Healthix and provided insight into solutions many were seeking in the halls.

-Tom reviewed how the Verato referential matching technique helped Healthix drastically reduce their duplicate rate, even as their data ingestions increased.
+Tom reviewed how Verato Referential Matching technology helped Healthix dramatically reduce their duplicate patient record rate, even as their data ingestions increased.
 As an HIE, Healthix has a high bar to deliver timely and accurate data.
-Referential matching was a needed solution.
-Healthix used the Verato Universal MPI to resolve 100,000 data stewardship tasks in backlog per day.
+Referential Matching was a needed technology.
+Healthix used Verato Auto-Steward™ to automatically resolve 100,000 “potential duplicate record” tasks per day that were being flagged by Healthix’s EMPI.

-It is always exciting to see head-nodding when people learn about referential matching.
-As the industry searches for answers, it’s nice to see those learning the answer may be in front of them – and how referential matching could be the silver bullet for patient matching.
+It is always exciting to see head-nodding when people learn about Referential Matching technology.
+As the industry searches for answers, it’s nice to see those learning the answer may be in front of them – and how Referential Matching technology could be the silver bullet for patient matching challenges.